JeremySunshine/JavaScript-Projects/README.md

   <h2> Pizza Menu </h2>
   <hr>
-  <p> This project was to design a functional pizza website that, the user could input what type of size of pizza and toopings they would want, then the order and total will be displayed as a result of the userclicking Place Order.
+  <p> This project was to design a functional pizza website that, the user could input what type of size of pizza and toopings they would want, then the order and total will be displayed as a result of the user clicking Place Order.